 Clyde and Charles Stafford were also awarded a Silver War Badge.

 The tinplate badge below of the Stafford brothers is an example of a photomontage, a technique popularised during the First World War.
 The technique involves the creation of a composite photograph by cutting and joining two or more photographs into a new image.

 The badge came from a time when a mother wore a visual representation of pride and honour for a son or sons serving in war.
 It was perhaps a way of keeping a son close to a mother’s heart.

-The Stafford brothers are descended from a Prospect or Cannemegal (Warmuli) clan woman, Black Kitty, who was placed in the Parramatta Native Institution in 1814 at the age of five.
+The Stafford brothers are descended from a Cannemegal (Warmuli) woman called Black Kitty who was placed in the Parramatta Native Institution in 1814 at the age of five.

 The Parramatta Native Institution was established by NSW Governor Macquarie to assimilate Aboriginal children, educate, train and Christianise them into colonial societal standards.
-Once the children were sent to the institution they were not allowed to return to their parents or to their lives as they knew it.
+Once the children were sent to the institution they were not allowed to return to their parents or to their lives they once knew.

 In 1852, Catherine Budsworth married Joseph Stafford, an Irish convict from Cork who had been assigned to James Hale’s Bomera Station, located at the foot of the Warrumbungle range north of Coolah.
-They had seven children including John Allan Stafford, born in the year 1857.
-He was also known as John Allen Stafford.
+They had seven children including John Allan Stafford who was born in 1857; he was also known as John Allen Stafford.